-AMGC aligns with the GSEs underwriting requirements for the use of rental income to qualify the borrower.
-Lenders may follow either Fannie Mae's or Freddie Mac's rental income requirements.
+AMGC aligns with the GSEs underwriting requirements for the use of rental income to qualify the member.
+Credit unions may follow either Fannie Mae's or Freddie Mac's rental income requirements.
 See the rental income sections of the Fannie Mae Selling Guide or the Freddie Mac Seller/Servicer Guide.

-Links to the Fannie Mae and Freddie Mac Rental Income Worksheets can be found at archmi.com/Training/Training-Resources.
+Links to the Fannie Mae and Freddie Mac Rental Income Worksheets can be found at archmicu.com/Training/Training-Resources.